 Day students (staying off campus) will also receive a nametag and info sheet.
 Registration for day students will be in the same place (the Multipurpose Room/Community Center at the South Apartments).
 If you are a day student, you may purchase meals at the cafeteria door.

-If you are flying in to GSO, please let us know when you register so that we can make transportation arrangements for you.
+If you are flying in to GSO, please let us know when you register so that we can help you make transportation arrangements.
 You will also need to make arrangements for linens (see this explained in the next section.)

 Your dorm room will be in the South Apartments.
 Each apartment has a living and dining area which includes a table and four chairs, a full kitchen, two baths, and four private bedrooms.
 When you fill out your registration form, you may request specific suitemates.
 These buildings are three stories and the rooms on the first floor are reserved for those that have physical problems that prohibit them from climbing stairs.